 - Can there be a change of distribution of pre- and post-doctoral trainees after award of the T32?

 Yes, if both pre- and post-doctoral programs have been reviewed and awarded.
 The change of trainees from one category to the other can occur with the prior approval of the NHLBI.
 The situation must be explained by the Program Director in a letter to the Grants Management Specialist from the grantee's Business Official.
-However, there may be budget considerations that may be a factor in approving the change, and summer positions will not be counted toward the total number of slots.
+A revised NoA is released to change the slot count and a term of approval for the conversion.

 - Can the cost of recruiting trainees be charged to the T32?